Hounfor/The-Big-Deal-Add-On/README.md

 Fixes and edits:

+– Only for GitHub version: bonus content in the form of The Mackies covers is moved to its own zip.

 – Hella lot of text corrections.
 You're unlikely to notice them – they're mostly typos/incorrect characters, but they're there.

 – Fixed actuators for all Stone Rhinos (again), Corsairs, Kyudos, CrossCuts, Spectors and some custom enemy 'Mechs.
 For both Spectors, the incorrect placement of the ECM systems has also been corrected.